Madhak1/Madhak1/README.md

 Welcome to my GitHub profile!
 I'm a researcher with a passion for quantitative analysis and statistical modeling.
 I love working on projects that combine data, technology, and social impact.

 I have a PhD in Consumer Economics and a Masters in Statistics from the University of Georgia.
-My doctoral dissertation received the 2024 Robert O. Herrmann PhD Outstanding Dissertation Award [2024 Robert O. Herrmann PhD Outstanding Dissertation Award](https://www.consumerinterests.org/2024-award-winners) from the American Council of Consumer Interest (ACCI).
+My doctoral dissertation received the [2024 Robert O. Herrmann PhD Outstanding Dissertation Award](https://www.consumerinterests.org/2024-award-winners) from the American Council of Consumer Interest (ACCI).

 In my recent research projects, I have
   - investigated the spillover effects of parental health adversities on children's educational outcomes,